Chloe (2009 film): Financing and distribution

-StudioCanal fully financed Chloe, and StudioCanal were able to fully recoup the film's budget via international pre-sales.
-In 2009, the film received award nominations from London Film Festival, San Sebastián International Film Festival, and Toronto International Film Festival under the category of Film Presented.
+StudioCanal fully financed Chloe and was able to fully recoup the film's budget via international pre-sales.
+In 2009, the film was screened in special presentation at the 2009 Toronto International Film Festival, and at the London Film Festival, and was also the opening film at the San Sebastián International Film Festival.

 Sony Pictures Worldwide Acquisitions Group paid a low seven-figure sum to acquire the United States distribution rights of Chloe, and the group opened this film in limited theatrical release in the United States on March 26, 2010 through Sony Pictures Classics.
 In the United States, this film grossed $3 million theatrically, which was generally considered as a respectful result for an arthouse film release in early 2010's.

 In the wake of Chloe, Egoyan had since received many scripts of erotic thrillers.
 Amanda Seyfried's performance in this film also helped her to gain industry acclaim and become considered for more roles.